Computer Algebra and Material Design: Technical details

 \section{Technical details}

-In the preceding sections of the article, the basics for the usage of computer algebra, concerning the computation of group theoretical properties, are explained and applied to the analysis of the wave-functions.
+In the preceding sections of the article, the basics of the usage of computer algebra, concerning the computation of group theoretical properties, are explained and applied to the analysis of the wave-functions.
 Moreover, the possible scheme for controlling band gaps, by means of tracing the sequence of subgroups, which corresponds to the reduction of crystal symmetry, is suggested through simple electronic structure computations.
-Meanwhile, in this part, the topics are rather promiscuous and technical, such as the computation of characters of the group of the super cell by means of ``semi-direct product'' which is an effective way to extend groups, or the special treatment for non-symmorphic crystal, and so on.
-Moreover, ``mathematical first principle'' of crystal formation is demonstrated based on the cohomology theory, which shall explain us how specific types of crystals, finite in number, can exist in accordance with the actions of certain point groups.
+Meanwhile, in this part, the topics are rather promiscuous and technical, such as the computation of characters of the group of the supercell by means of ``semi-direct product'' which is an effective way to extend groups or the special treatment for non-symmorphic crystal, and so on.
+Moreover, ``mathematical first principle'' of crystal formation is demonstrated based on the cohomology theory, which shall explain to us how specific types of crystals, finite in number, can exist in accordance with the actions of certain point groups.
 The topics might arrive at somewhat higher mathematics, that may be not well-known to physicists.
 However, with the aid of computer algebra, one can conquer such hardships so that he might actually execute necessary computations.
-As for the fundamental knowledge of the group theory and its application, the reader should consult with standard references, such as Refs.~\onlinecite{Weyl},~\onlinecite{INUI},~\onlinecite{TINK},~\onlinecite{DRESS},~\onlinecite{BURNSIDE},~\onlinecite{ABSTGRP} for the group theory, such as Refs.~\onlinecite{Lam},~\onlinecite{Ser},~\onlinecite{Fulton} for the representation theory, such as Refs.~\onlinecite{COMPTGRPTHEO},~\onlinecite{CGTNOTES} for the algorithm in the computer algebra.
+As for the fundamental knowledge of the group theory and its application, the reader should consult with standard references, such as Refs.\cite{Weyl,INUI,TINK,DRESS,BURNSIDE,ABSTGRP} for the group theory, such as Refs.\cite{Lam,Ser,Fulton} for the representation theory, such as Refs.\cite{COMPTGRPTHEO,CGTNOTES} for the algorithm in the computer algebra.
 We make use of the computer algebra package GAP\cite{GAPSYSTEM}, as well as in the previous sections.